audbarrett/music-data-dashboard/README.md

 - [Spotify 1 Million Tracks](https://www.kaggle.com/datasets/amitanshjoshi/spotify-1million-tracks)
   This dataset was extracted from the Spotify platform using the Python library "Spotipy", which allows users to access music data provided via APIs.
 The dataset collected includes about 1 Million tracks with 19 features between 2000 and 2023.
 Also, there is a total of 61,445 unique artists and 82 genres in the data. — We used the genre information within this dataset to supplement the listed top songs in our primary dataset.

-### Individual Contributions
-- Project Proposal — Audrey, Lindsey
-- Data Cleaning — Carter, Mita
-- Database Creation — Omar, Mita, Anita
-- Flask App Creation — Mita, Anita
-- Dropdown menu — Mita, Anita
-- World Map Visualization — Carter, Mita
-- PieChart Visualization — Lindsey
-- Danceability "Betty" Visualization — Mita, Anita
-- Danceabilty Bubble Chart Visualization — Mita, Anita
-- Front-end Code — Audrey
-- Project Documentation, including README file — Lindsey
-- Presentation Slides — Audrey
-- Presentation Q&A — Omar

 ### Additional Code References
-Throughout the project development, we leveraged Google, ChatGPT, and Stack Overflow as valuable resources for debugging and problem-solving in addition to insights provided by course TA’s (Shay, Alex, and Asim).
+Throughout the project development, we leveraged Google, ChatGPT, and Stack Overflow as valuable resources for debugging and problem-solving in addition to insights provided by course TAs.